Programs & Initiatives

 Information Meetings

-Do you have questions about adopting a child who is in Rhode Island state care?
+Do you have questions about adopting or becoming a guardian of a child who is in Rhode Island state care?
 Are you trying to decide whether it’s right for you?
 Or would you like to get the adoption process underway?
 If the answer is yes – or even maybe, to any of these questions, we suggest that you come to one of our Information Meetings.
 These meetings are held once a month and feature presenters from Adoption Rhode Island and the Department of Children, Youth, and Families, who will explain the steps of the adoption process and provide an overview of the children waiting to be adopted, and the rewards and challenges involved.
 There will also be plenty of opportunities to ask questions.
-Applications to start the adoption process are available at the meeting if you decide you are interested.
+Applications to start the process are available at the meeting if you decide you are interested, or if you’d like to start the application process immediately, you can access the ‘Binti’ portal via the DCYF website at https://family.binti.com/users/signup/ri-rfa.
+Note that only Rhode Island families can utilize the Binti portal.
 Families also learn about other routes they can take to become involved in the lives of waiting children.

-To register for any of our Information Meetings, please contact Amanda Choiniere at achoiniere@adoptionri.org Click either image below for a printable flyer of our 2023 Info Meetings.
+To register for any of our Information Meetings, please contact Allison Forte at aforte@adoptionri.org.
+Click the image to the right for a printable flyer of our upcoming Info Meetings.

-The meetings are held virtually at no cost*.
-An R.S.V.P. to Amanda Choiniere at achoiniere@adoptionri.org is required to receive the Zoom link.
+With the exception of ‘Special Meetings’, meetings are held virtually at no cost*.
+An R.S.V.P. to Allison Forte at aforte@adoptionri.org is required to receive the Zoom link.

 Meetings begin at 6:00 pm